WWE News: Corey Graves Begs Company Not To Let Legendary Superstar Join AEW

 “I’m going out in public and saying, ‘Matt Hardy, find your role in WWE and embrace it and WWE, find a better role for Matt Hardy because we want him.'”

 Graves believes that Hardy is too important to lose.
-He’s one half of one of the most successful tag teams of all time, and his experience could be a valuable asset to the company.
+He’s one-half of one of the most successful tag teams of all time, and his experience could be a valuable asset to the company.
 At the same time, it’s easy to understand Hardy’s frustrations, as he hasn’t been involved in a substantial storyline since 2019.

 As The Inquisitr recently reported, Hardy has been linked with a move to All Elite Wrestling in recent months.
 There have been rumors that he could be unveiled as the secret leader of The Dark Order, as his “Broken” character aligns with the group’s bizarre sensibilities.
 He is also friends with The Young Bucks, who are the company’s executive vice presidents.